rawpython/remi/README.md

 FAQ
 ===
--Should I know HTML?
+- Should I know HTML?
 NO, It is not required, you have to code only in python.
--Can I use this library with other browsers?
+- Can I use this library with other browsers?
 Yes you can, but I haven't tested it and probably something couldn't work fine.
--It is open source?
+- It is open source?
 For sure!
--Where is the documentation?
+- Where is the documentation?
 I'm working on this, but it requires time.
 If you need support you can contact me directly on dddomodossola(at)gmail(dot)com

 Brief tutorial